alexlance/randle/README.md

 ### Quick start

-Randle looks for scripts in two directories: *server-todo* and *server-done*.
-The latter contains scripts, that check that the former's scripts have executed.

 A command like this will connect to three servers and provision them with the scripts in the *server-todo* directory: